 The code of practice explains that where a newly appointed SENDCO has not previously been the SENDCO at that school, or any other relevant school, for a total period of more than 12 months, he or she must achieve the National Award for Special Educational Needs (SEN) Co-ordination within three years of appointment.

-Mrs Laishley has the NASEN – National Award for SEN.
+Mrs Coe is currently studying for the NASEN qualification– National Award for SEN.